Elie-A-98/yeager-dapp/packages/nft/README.md

 *Note: The links to the smart contracts in the requirement document I received are not working*

-As instructed from Araceli  Martinez I used [openzeppeling](https://www.openzeppelin.com/solidity-contracts) to get industry standard solidity contracts
+As instructed from Araceli  Martinez to use an industry standard I got an ERC-721 smart contract from [openzeppeling](https://www.openzeppelin.com/solidity-contracts)